a-gavrilova/Motorized-split-wheel/README.md

 - ClearCore_Port_Driver_Install
 - ClearPath-MC and -SD Series Motor Setup Program

-Motors are controlled using Arduino board, which is represented in ClearCore Controller.
-However, before using the motors, it is necessary to calibrate them.
-I did it in the software.
-Also there is instruction how to set the Arduino connection: https://teknic.com/files/downloads/manual_install_instructions_arduino.pdf
+Before using the motors, it is necessary to calibrate them using Motor Setup Prgram (MSP).
+After calibration, motor are ready to use.
+Here is instruction how to set the Arduino connection: https://teknic.com/files/downloads/manual_install_instructions_arduino.pdf

+## Hardware all together
 ![20221129_102230](https://user-images.githubusercontent.com/116614806/206883302-3178ab78-eb8b-4c29-b412-e0049efcbb11.jpg)

 https://user-images.githubusercontent.com/116614806/206883289-c2d09c95-6587-4183-91dc-0f3674cbb988.mp4

+## Contact us
+Feel free to ask questions via opening an issue here or directly to the email: aleksandra.gavrilova@oist.jp

+## Contributors
+The project is led by myself with advices from Kuhn Unit current members.
+Design and making the pieces for the treadmill was done with the help of Machine Engineering Section at OIST.